jolehuit/amicompat/README.md

 Building modern web applications often means encountering browser compatibility issues:

-- ❌ **Unclear feature support** - Not knowing which browsers support your code
+- ❌ **Unclear feature support** - Not knowing which browsers support your CSS and HTML
 - ❌ **Runtime surprises** - Features breaking in production on older browsers
 - ❌ **Manual research** - Constantly checking MDN and Can I Use for compatibility
 - ❌ **Guesswork polyfills** - Adding unnecessary or missing polyfills